-However, Drone Media Imaging is now thrilled to announce that our track record over years of safe operations and enhanced safety procedures mean that we can now operate safely at significantly reduced distances and with full permissions from the CAA.
+However, Drone Media Imaging’s track record over years of safe operations using enhanced safety procedures mean that we can now operate safely at significantly reduced distances and with full permissions from the CAA.
 We have been working with CAA personnel over a period of months to refine and enhance our procedures to make it possible to receive our Operating Safety Case (OSC).
-We now have permission to take off and land from 10m and fly at a separation of 20m.
+We now have permission to take off and land from 10m and fly at a separation of 20m and even 5m under certain circumstances.
 This means that we are ideally placed to be able to carry out your drone work requirements where other drone operators cannot.

 In addition to closer take off and flight distances, we also have enhanced permissions to fly to 800ft in altitude (standard 400ft) and 1km from the drone pilot (standard 500m).